wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

 Returns usage details of each API by application within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `apiUsageByAppFilter` parameter to further filter the results.
+Optionally, you can configure the <code>apiUsageByAppFilter</code> parameter to further filter the results.

 </td>